Medical Question Summarization with Entity-driven Contrastive Learning

 To address the problems mentioned above, we propose a novel framework for medical question summarization called ECL (\underline{e}ntity-driven \underline{c}ontrastive \underline{l}earning).
 ECL includes two mechanisms to respectively construct hard and simple negative samples/summaries for each training question (CHQ).
 For hard negative samples, we assume medical entities in reference summaries (FAQs) are question focuses and generate hard negative samples by replacing the original focuses with randomly selected, unrelated entities.
-For simple negative samples, we randomly select a summary of a question different from the training question.
+For simple negative samples, we randomly select summaries of questions different from the training question.
 For positive samples, we obtain them with reference summaries (FAQs).
 With the contrastive learning framework, we bring CHQ/generated summaries and reference summaries (FAQ) closer and push apart CHQ/generated summaries and other negative samples farther apart in semantic representation space.
 With the support of hard negative samples and contrastive learning, ECL can capture question focus and generate question summaries more accurately.
 In addition, we carefully investigated the data samples in the existing MQS datasets, filtered out the duplicated samples, and constructed reliable datasets.
 This benefits fair comparisons with related works.

 Our contributions are summarized as follows: \begin{itemize} \item We propose ECL (\underline{e}ntity-driven \underline{c}ontrastive \underline{l}earning), a framework for medical question summarization that uses entity-driven contrastive learning.
 Compared to existing contrastive learning-based methods, ECL employs an easy and effective mechanism to capture the question focus with medical entities and generate hard negative samples more accurately.
-This is the first work, to our knowledge, that leverages medical entities to identify question focus and enhance performance on MQS tasks. \item We carefully checked and reorganized the datasets for the MQS task.
-We filtered out duplicate samples, which effectively avoids the problem of data leakage.
-With the updated datasets, we evaluate existing baselines and ECL fairly.
-The revised datasets are reliable and essential for further research in the MQS community. \item Substantial experiments on four datasets demonstrate that ECL outperforms state-of-the-art methods by capturing question focus and generating medical question summaries more accurately. \end{itemize}
+This is the first work, to our knowledge, that leverages medical entities to identify question focus and enhance performance on MQS tasks.